awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 When your primary DB cluster is available, create the Aurora global database by adding a secondary cluster to it\.
 To do this, follow the steps in [Adding an AWS Region to an Amazon Aurora global database](#aurora-global-database-attaching)\.

-##### Using Aurora MySQL 5\.6\.10a for an Aurora global database<a name="aurora-global-database.create.console.MySQL-5.6.10a"></a>

-The following steps apply to the 5\.6\.10a version of Aurora MySQL only\.
-For other versions of Aurora MySQL, see [Creating a global database using Aurora MySQL](#aurora-global-database.create.console.MySQL)\.

-**To create an Aurora global database using Aurora MySQL 5\.6\.10a**

-Complete the **Create database** page\.

-1. For **Engine options**, choose the following:

-   1. For **Edition**, choose **Amazon Aurora MySQL\-Compatible Edition**\.

-   1. Leave **Replication features** set to the default \(single\-master replication\)\.

-   1. Expand **Show filters**, and then turn on **Show versions that support the global database feature**\.

-   1. For **Engine version**, choose **Aurora \(MySQL 5\.6\) global\_10a**\.

-1. For **Templates**, choose **Production**\.

-1. For **Global database settings**, do the following:

-   1. For **Global database identifier**, enter a meaningful name\.

-   1. For **Credentials Settings**, enter your own password for the `admin` user account for the DB instance, or have Aurora generate one for you\.
-If you choose Auto generate a password, you get an option to copy the password\.
-![\[Screenshot of Aurora MySQL 5.6.10a Engine options when creating an Aurora global database.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-ams-5610a-1.png)

-1. For **Encryption**, enable or disable encryption as needed\.

-1. The remaining sections of the **Create database** page configure the **Primary region settings**\.
-Complete these as follows:

-   1. For **DB instance class**, choose `db.r5.large` or another memory optimized DB instance class\.
-We recommend that you use a db\.r5 or higher instance class\.

-   1. For **Availability & durability**, we recommend that you choose to have Aurora create an Aurora Replica in a different AZ for you\.
-If you don't create an Aurora Replica now, you need to do it later\.
-![\[Screenshot of Aurora MySQL 5.6.10a Primary regions settings section of Create database page.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-create-ams-5610a-2.png)

-   1. For **Connectivity**, choose the virtual private cloud \(VPC\) based on Amazon VPC that defines the virtual networking environment for this DB instance\.
-You can choose the defaults to simplify this task\.

-   1. For **Encryption key**, choose the key to use\.
-If you didn't choose **Encryption** earlier, disregard this option\.

-   1. Complete the **Database authentication** settings\.
-To simplify the process, you can choose **Password authentication** now and set up IAM later\.

-   1. For **Additional configuration**, do the following:

-      1. For **DB instance identifier**, enter a name for the database instance, or use the default provided\.
-This is the writer instance for the Aurora primary DB cluster for this Aurora global database\.

-      1. For **DB cluster identifier**, enter a meaningful name or accept the default provided\.

-      1. Leave the defaults selected for the DB cluster parameter group and DB parameter group, unless you have your own custom parameter groups that you want to use\.

-      1. You can accept all other default settings for **Additional configuration**\.

-   1. Choose **Create database**\.

-      It can take several minutes for Aurora to complete the process of creating the Aurora DB instance, its Aurora Replica, and the Aurora DB cluster\.
-You can tell when the Aurora DB cluster is ready to use as the primary DB cluster in an Aurora global database by its status\.
-When that's so, its status and that of the writer and replica node is **Available**, as shown following\.
-![\[Screenshot of Aurora MySQL 5.6.10a–based Aurora global database with one primary DB cluster.\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/aurora-global-db-ams5610a-global-database-tree.png)

-This Aurora global database still needs a secondary Aurora DB cluster\.
-You can add that now, by following the steps in [Adding an AWS Region to an Amazon Aurora global database](#aurora-global-database-attaching)\.

 #### Creating a global database using Aurora PostgreSQL<a name="aurora-global-database.create.console.PostgreSQL"></a>

 **To create an Aurora global database using Aurora PostgreSQL**